Cache Creek Wilderness Run

 Season: Spring and early summer, dam release

 This used to be a favorite rainy-season run for class II-III rafters, largely for bird watching and pleasant scenery.
-After Indian Valley reservoir (upstream on the north fork) was enlarged and started making water deliveries to farmers in the Capay valley, boaters began to realize that upper Cache is runnable all summer long.
+After Indian Valley reservoir (upstream on the north fork) was enlarged and started making water deliveries to farmers in the Capay valley, boaters realized that upper Cache is runnable into mid summer.
 This stretch is now beloved by many, although seldom crowded, especially compared to the section just downstream.
-Even without contribution from the outflow of Clear Lake, canoes and kayaks can make this run at typical releases around 250 cfs.
-Usually however, Clear Lake contributes another 200 cfs or more, making this stretch relatively easy to finish in one long day.
-Good campsites (and blackberries in season) abound, so many boaters prefer to camp along the way.
+It is quite an adventure, with float time around 6 hours.

-This section contains only two significant rapids, but brush hazards are considerable at high water, and a concern even at low water.
-At put-in flows above 1000, watch out for a bridge about one mile down the North Fork, just downstream of a residence on the left bank.
-Pull over, probably on the left, as soon as you see the bridge.
-Before proceeding, make sure you have adequate clearance under the bridge.
-If not, you will have to line your boat under the bridge or portage.
+This section contains many rapids, most of them not difficult, however brush hazards are considerable at high water, and a concern even at low flows.
+At flows above 1000 on the north fork, watch out for a bridge about one mile down, near a residence on the left.
+In 2023-2024, the right side foundation collapsed a bit.
+Pull over to either shore as soon as you see the bridge, and make sure you have adequate clearance under the bridge.
+If not, you will have to portage.
+Within sight of the bridge, there is an eddy on the left then a portage trail on the right.

-The pictures below were taken on standard springtime flows around 450 cfs (combined flow).
-When flows at Rumsey exceed 3500 cfs, this run takes about 3.5 hours, so you can combine it with the lower run, although during the shuttle you should scout the low-water bridge at mile 2.7 of the lower run.
-At low flows, the 18.2 mile run requires a full day in itself.
+The pictures below were taken pre wildfire on a mostly north fork release with combined flow around 450 cfs.
+When flows at Rumsey exceed 3500 cfs, this run takes about 3.5 hours, so you can combine it with the lower run.
+At low flows, this 18.7 mile run requires a full day in itself.
+Carry emergency gear such as lighter and rescue blanket; hiking out is nearly impossible.

 mile